bugloos/fault-tolerance-bundle/README.md

 the circuit breaker resumes back to the normal operation.
 Otherwise, if there is a failure, the timeout period begins again.
 </p>

+Note: <h1>Documentation and automated tests are under construction</h1>